apache/nuttx/configs/README.txt

   STM32F103VET6 chip.
 See http://firestm32.taobao.com .
 Version 2 and 3 of
   the boards are supported but only version 2 has been tested.

+configs/flipnclick-pic32mz
+  Board support for the Mikroe Flip&Click PIC32MZ board.
+This board is an chipKit Arduino-compatible board (but can also be used with the Mikroe bootloader).
+It has with four Mikroe Click bus interfaces in addition to standard Arduino connectors.
+This board features the Microchip PIC32MZ2048EFH100 MCU running at 200 MHz (252Mhz capable).

 configs/flipnclick-sam3x
   Board support for the Mikroe Flip&Click STM32X board.
 This board is an Arduino-Due work-alike with four Mikroe Click bus interfaces.
 Like the